IRS Forms

 Signature Rules

-The administrator or trustee must sign and date the return.
+The administrator or trustee must sign and date the return, not a transferor or claimant.
 If a paid preparer completed the return for a fee, the preparer must sign, include a PTIN, and provide a copy to the administrator.
 If an employee of the fund completes the return without charging a fee, leave the paid preparer section blank.

 Payments, All Electronic